 Originally hailing from Montréal, Québec, Virginie started to learn the violin at three years old with Ms. Jacqueline David, then followed her studies at the Conservatoire de Musique de Montréal with Johanne Arel and Helmut Lipsky.
-She graduated with honours in violin performance, as well as chamber music and 18th Century counterpoint.
-Virginie pursued her Master of Music studies at Rice University, in Houston, Texas, with Professor Sergiu Luca.
+She graduated with honours in violin performance, as well as chamber music and 18th Century counterpoint composition.
+Virginie pursued her Master of Music studies at Rice University in Houston, Texas, with Professor Sergiu Luca.
 Additionally, Virginie has participated in numerous music festivals in Canada, California, and Austria.

 Virginie has received prizes in competitions with the Montréal Symphony Orchestra, Canadian Music, and Canada New Music, among others.
 At 13 years old, she was chosen to play the role of a young violinist prodigy in a Québec television series called Ces Enfants d'Ailleurs.

 In her spare time, Virginie reads, bakes, and enjoys a game of poker.
 She resides in Edmonton with her partner, Alexander, and their two sons.
 In her spare time, Virginie reads, bakes, and enjoys a game of poker.
 She resides in Edmonton, Alberta with her partner Alexander and her son Julius.